open-meteo/python-omfiles/docs/index.rst

 .. code-block:: python

-    from omfiles import OmFilePyReader
+    from omfiles import OmFileReader

-    with OmFilePyReader.from_path("test_file.om") as reader:
+    with OmFileReader.from_path("test_file.om") as reader:
         arr = reader[0:2, 0:100, ...]
         print(arr.shape)